-Labor Day at the beginning of September brings the unofficial end of summer and introduces Autumn.
+Labor Day at the beginning of September brought the unofficial end of summer and introduced Autumn.
 Though the weather differs from region to region, for many it’s a time to put away their tee-shirts and take out their sweatshirts.
 Fall is the kick-off to not only football season, but four months filled with fun, food and festivities.
 New England, a northeast region of the country made up of Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire and Maine, is especially well known as a place to see the leaves change into spectacular colors.
 The colors start changing in mid-September and continue through October.
 People plan road trips specifically to see the fall foliage.
 Along the way many stop to go apple picking, another American fall tradition.
 From September thru November, it’s all about apples and pumpkins and they are used for anything and everything.
-Pumpkin beer, apple cider, apple pie, pumpkin coffee, pumpkin yoghurt, pumpkin tea, the list goes on and on and you definitely can’t miss flavored these items!
+Pumpkin beer, apple cider, apple pie, pumpkin coffee, pumpkin yogurt, pumpkin tea, the list goes on and on and you definitely can’t miss flavored these items!

 Expressions and vocabulary related to autumn themes:

 Apple of Someone’s Eye – An expression to refer to someone’s favorite person.
 For example, “I was the apple of my grandfather’s eye” means I was his favorite or he liked me very much.

 Turn over a new leaf – To change your behavior in a positive way.
 So, if we say, “This fall, I’m turning over a new leaf and I’m going to start practicing my English every day”, it means you have set a new goal for improving your language skills.